 The Bose QuietComfort 2 are satisfactory for neutral sound.
 Out of the box, they have a more bass-heavy sound than our test rig measures due to the shape of our rig's ear canals.
 However, the added bass subjectively muddies and clutters vocals and instruments.
 If you prefer a different sound, their companion app offers a graphic EQ and presets to help you adjust them.
 They're in-ear headphones, and their passive soundstage isn't very immersive due to their design.

-The Bose QuietComfort II are excellent for commute and travel.
-These well-built buds have a powerful ANC system, which can easily block out the low rumble of bus and plane engines as well as passenger chit-chat.
+The Bose QuietComfort II are great for commute and travel.
+These well-built buds have a powerful ANC system, which can block out the low rumble of bus and plane engines as well as passenger chit-chat.
 They also have a comfortable fit and are very portable, thanks to their small and lightweight design.
 They have over six and a half hours of continuous battery life, and their carrying case supplies an additional three charges if you need it.

 The Bose QuietComfort Earbuds II are great for sports and fitness.
 These buds have a well-built, comfortable, and stable design that won't fall out of your ear during tough workouts.
 They're also certified IPX4 for resistance against water splashes.
 Their wireless design also ensures that nothing snags the buds and pulls them out of your ears.

-The Bose QuietComfort Earbuds II are good for office use.
-They have a comfortable fit for long days at the office, and their ANC easily tackles office chatter so that you can focus on your work.
+The Bose QuietComfort Earbuds II are decent for office use.
+They have a comfortable fit for long days at the office, and their ANC tackles office chatter so that you can focus on your work.
 While their 6.7-hour continuous battery life may not last the whole day, their carrying case supplies an additional three charges, which is handy in a pinch.

 The Bose QuietComfort 2 are Bluetooth headphones and aren't designed for wireless gaming.
 Their latency is also too high for gaming, as your audio and visuals won't be in sync.